eliasbenb/PlexAniBridge/docs/recovery/disaster-recovery.md

 ## Backups

-PlexAniBridge creates a JSON snapshot of the current AniList list data on startup and on a daily schedule.
-These backups are stored under the data folder (defined in `PAB_DATA_PATH`) in the `backups` directory as JSON files named like:
+AniBridge creates a JSON snapshot of the current AniList list data on startup and on a daily schedule.
+These backups are stored under the data folder (defined in `AB_DATA_PATH`) in the `backups` directory as JSON files named like:

 ```
 plexanibridge-<PROFILE_NAME>.<YYYYMMDDHHMMSS>.json